qfwc258/circuidipity/content/2015-06-26-openwrt-bridged-repeater.rst

 0. Install relayd
 =================

 Access the internet by connecting an ethernet cable from the secondary router's WAN port to the primary router.
-Login and install relayd:
+Login and install ``relayd``:

 .. code-block:: bash